 Yes, you can find road closure information on the car radio en route, but it’s much better to know what you’ll be getting into ahead of time.
 Bookmark highway and weather condition websites before you leave, for easy access on your smartphone.
 The Department of Transportation will list the appropriate sites for the states you’ll be traveling through.

 2. Have emergency tools and provisions in your car.

-It’s not a fun use of vacation dollars, but having the right equipment in your car is necessary.
+It’s not a fun use of your money, especially since — hopefully — you won’t ever need to use all of the emergency provisions, but having the right equipment in your car is necessary.
 Not only will you be safer with the appropriate chains or snow tires on your car for winter travel, but having them can save your vacation: I’ve seen cars turned away at interstate check-points for failing to have the right chains.
 In addition to chains or snow tires (sometimes unnecessary if you have four-wheel drive, but always a good back-up), pad your luggage with extra blankets to have at the ready, and be sure to have at least one cooler of bottled water and snacks.
-During my years working as a Search and Rescue volunteer, we’d spend nights patrolling road closure areas, handing out food to stranded cars, but public service volunteers can’t be everywhere at once.
+And remember to have always have complete first-aid kit as well.
+During my years working as a Search and Rescue volunteer, we’d spend nights patrolling road closure areas, handing out food to stranded cars.
+Remember, public service volunteers can’t be everywhere at once.

 3. Be wary of alternative GPS routes.

 We all have learned to rely on our navigation systems, but be cautious of taking alternative ‘shorter’ routes during the winter.
 Our GPS unit has advised us to take forest service roads instead of well-traveled highways as a shortcut to our destination, but such choices can prove hazardous, or even deadly.
 Before taking a new route, stop for a bite to eat or a tank of gas and ask a local if it’s a good idea.

 4. Remember that slick roads can turn to icy roads after sundown or as temperatures drop.